 But wait.
 We have only been sending out radio waves, demonstrating some level of intelligence, for less than a century.
 Statistically that's a drop in the bucket compared to the 13.8-billion-year life of the universe.
 And what other evidence do we have to offer to some intelligent race searching space for us?
 With the exception of tiny probes like Voyager, we haven't actually gone anywhere but our own moon.
 We have no burgeoning galactic empire in the making.
 No. Statistically, both in time and space, we are truly a needle in a haystack.
 Using our own example as the only data point, what reason do we have to believe anybody else has done more, or even could do more than we have actually accomplished ourselves?

 Is colonizing space merely a dreamy-eyed fictional fantasy?
 Will it ever amount to anything more?
 Aren't we spending a whole lot more money creating fictional experiences like video games and movie worlds like the Marvel and DC comics worlds and the Avatar universe?
 Elon Musk seems to have an economic plan for SpaceX that relies on space tourism, rather than on actually extracting any profit from permanently living on Mars.

 Certainly bringing stuff back from Mars to sell would be prohibitively expensive.
 Even Antarctica doesn't sustain any real economic activity.
 The only reason for a Mars or lunar colony to exist permanently is as an attractive place to live, with its own independent, sustainable, viable economy.

 It surely is 'early days' in the human quest to colonize space.
 It goes well beyond saying that "the jury is out" as to whether man will succeed in reaching the stars.
-The greatest part of the trail has not even begun.
+The greatest part of the trial has not even begun.